-A major advantage the delta-sigma converter offers over conventional type converters is an on-chip digital filter (commonly implemented as a SINC or Comb filter).
-For high resolution, low frequency applications, this filter is typically designed to reject line frequencies of 50Hz and 60Hz plus their harmonics.
+(commonly implemented as a SINC or Comb filter).
+For high resolution, low frequency applications, this filter is typically designed to reject line frequencies of 50Hz or 60Hz plus their harmonics.
 The filter rejection performance is directly related to the accuracy of the converter system clock.
-The LTC2483 incorporates a highly accurate on-chip oscillator.
+The LTC2485 incorporates a highly accurate on-chip oscillator.
 This eliminates the need for external frequency setting components such as crystals or oscillators.

-Frequency Rejection Selection (CAO/F0)
+Frequency Rejection Selection (CAO/f0)